MimeThaClown/Heist-of-Cinders/Party/Amara/Relationships.md

   ![[Pasted image 20250425205909.png]]

-  She is a trusted council woman of the esteemed Ferror Council to Pendragon.
+  ==She is a trusted council woman of the esteemed Ferror Council to Pendragon.==

 - Eldrin Silverthorn - Father

   ![[Pasted image 20250425205923.png]]